Kae-de/it-support-labs/printer-troubleshooting.md

-Title: Troubleshooting Network Printer Connectivity (Windows Environment)
+# Troubleshooting Network Printer Connectivity (Windows Environment)

 Scenario
 A user is unable to print to a shared office printer.
 The printer appears offline, and print jobs are stuck in the queue.